Getting started

 Success(:foo).to_maybe # RuntimeError: Load Maybe first with require 'dry/monads/maybe'

-To work around you may either load dry/monads/maybe
+To work around you may either load dry/monads/maybe add maybe to the mixin:

 extend Dry::Monads[:result, :maybe]